Vector Addition¶

 Serial Version in C/C++¶

 Below is the code for the serial version of vector addition, Vector_Addition.c.
-In this function, two input vectors a
+In this function, two input vectors a and b are added element-wise to produce the result vector c.

 // Vector_Addition.c